AdamGamesStudio/Tic-Tac-Toe---Android-Game/README.md

+ > **WARNING!** This commit can be uncomplete.
+To be sure, that you can update app propertly, wait for another release.

 # Tic Tac Toe - Android Game
 ## PLAY
 ### How to install it on your android device, and play